navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Directories and Search Engines
 ******************************
-The Tor browser allows you to browse any website hosted on the Surface Web anonymously, but Tor also features a darknet (i.e., “Onion Services,” formerly known as “Hidden Services”).
+The Tor browser allows you to browse any website hosted on the Surface Web anonymously, but Tor also features a darknet (i.e., “`Onion Services <#id9>`_,” formerly known as “Hidden Services”).
 Below are some valuable resources, especially if you are new to Tor.
 Directories available on the Dark Web and the Surface Web contain links to onion addresses.
 Search engines may help you find pages if you don’t find what you want in directories.
 However, don’t expect too much from the search engines, as they work differently than what you may be familiar with on the Surface Web (i.e., google.com, bing.com, etc.).

 If you’re starting with Tor, you may find it convenient to import some prepared bookmarks from OS Int Combined. [#]_